 Reiterating his support in this regard, Omar informed that Israel has already begun quest to find interested stakeholders who could invest in the Nepali energy sector.

-With Bangladesh Meanwhile, Nepal is also gearing up for a similar cooperation with Bangladesh.
+Meanwhile, Nepal is also gearing up for a similar cooperation with Bangladesh.

 According to a recent update, Nepali Ministry for Energy, Water Resources and Irrigation is planning to conclude an energy pact with Bangladesh during Bangla’s Power Minister Nasrul Hamid’s upcoming visit to Nepal.